averyxlin/budget-cli/README.md

 4. `income <category> <amount>`: logs income, taking a category (like ‘salary’) and an amount as input. if the category already exists, it updates the amount; otherwise, it creates a new entry
 5. `divide <needs> <wants> <savings>`: divides the total income into needs, wants, and savings based on the percentages provided
 6. `categorize <category> <expense_type> <planned_amount>`: categorizes an expense (e.g. groceries, rent, etc.) under a specific type (needs, wants, savings) and specifies the planned amount for that expense.
+7. `track <item> <amount>`: tracks an expense by itemizing it, taking the item and amount as input. if the item already exists, it updates the amount; otherwise, it creates a new entry.

 ## technologies + database overview
 the cli uses supabase to store and manage budget-related data. the database structure is designed to track income and monthly expenses with clear categorizations.